Close Menu

 The SSA benefits application and appeal process can be long and complex.
 Hire Cannon Disability Law to give you legal advice and walk you through the application process.
 In the past 30 years, we have won millions of dollars in ongoing and past due benefits for our clients.

 If you want to win SSI benefits, then hire an attorney with the legal experience to win your case.
 You only pay us an attorney fee when you win benefits.
 If you don’t win, then you don’t pay an attorney fee.
 You should hire an attorney to increase your chances of winning SSI benefits.
-For help, contact us today.
+For help, contact us.

 If you want to learn more about our lawyers and staff, then read our About Us page.
 For example, you can learn about Andria Summers, who has 21 years of experience working at our law firm.
 She can also help you with your Medicare advantage plan.
 She has also won thousands of SSDI and SSI cases.